robtweed/internet-radio-recorder/README.md

   - params.txt.linux

-    This is a Linux version of the parameters file.
-If you are using a Linux system (eg a Raspberry Pi), rename this file to params.txt.
+    This is a Linux version of the parameters file.  **IMPORTANT**: If you are using a Linux system (eg a Raspberry Pi), rename this file to params.txt.

     This file allows you to customise the recorder for your own Linux system.
 Use the included copy as a starting point and edit it as needed.